 Inspirations

-What I’ve also done in recent years is consume a LOT of news and current events.
-I would say way too much, but all of that gained understanding of current events, politics, and the forces that are shaping our world has informed my perspective and provided fuel for the story of Jake Doe.
-Jake Doe was first born from a place of anger and outrage.
-I’ll have more to say about that down the line, but let’s not go there in my second blog post.
+I didn’t think any at all about my literary influences during my writing of Jake Doe Burning Bright.
+It wasn’t until the draft was finished that I allowed myself that indulgence.
+The truth is that while I used to be a big reader, I haven’t read a lot of fiction in recent years.
+I’ve spent more of my leisure time in recent years watching quality TV show and an occasional movie.
+What I’ve also done in recent years is consume a lot of news and current events.
+I would say way too much, but all of that gained understanding of current events, politics, and the forces that are shaping our world provided fuel for the story of Jake Doe.
+Jake Doe was birthed from a womb of outrage.
+I’ll have more to say about that down the line, but we don’t need to go there in my second post.
 Smile

-Back to books...
-Books were always a big part of my life.
 As the son of two schoolteachers, I learned to love reading at a very early age.
-My Mom loves to tell the story about the summer that I lost interest in reading, and she decided to pay me a quarter for every book I read just to keep me motivated.
+My mom loves to tell the story about the summer that I lost interest in reading, and she decided to pay me a quarter for every book I read just to keep me motivated.
 I think she may be spinning a bit of a tale, because in my memory, I always loved to read.
 A Wrinkle in Time was an early childhood favorite.
-It’s been fun to see that book pop up as I’ve researched different genres around the relative quality of time.
+It’s been fun to see that book pop up as I’ve researched different genres around Jake Doe’s story.
 That seed was planted early.
-I also absolutely loved the Chronicles of Narnia.
-Aslan was a Christ-like figure to the Pevensie kids, and I ate up every word.

-I added an Acknowledgement for my four high school English teachers from Darlington School in Rome, Georgia.
-That was fun.
-They were all talented and passionate teachers, and I fell in love with much of the literature we read and studied.
 Two of the writers I enjoyed discovering as a teenager were Ernest Hemingway and Flannery O’Connor.
-I recognize an echo of Flannery O’Connor in Chapter 2: Waylon and an echo of Hemingway in the food scene in Chapter 31: Dark Sea.
+I recognize an echo of Flannery O’Connor in “Chapter 2: Waylon” and an echo of Hemingway in the food scene in “Chapter 31: Dark Sea.”
 I’m in no way comparing my literary talents to these two greats, but the subconscious influence is pretty obvious to me upon reflection.

-As a young man in my early twenties, I gravitated toward John Grisham, Stephen King, Nelson DeMille, and Ken Follett.
-A Time to Kill, The Stand, The Charm School, and A Key to Rebecca are my respective favorites from each of these powerhouse action and suspense writers.
 I also discovered Pat Conroy and his amazing storylines and prose.
-I read all his books and would rank my top three favorites as The Prince of Tides, The Great Santinini, and The Water is Wide, his first novel set on Daufuskie Island, an island I’ve had the pleasure of visiting and exploring a few times.
+I read all his books and would rank my top favorites as The Prince of Tides, The Great Santinini, and The Water is Wide, his first novel set on Daufuskie Island, an island I’ve had the pleasure of visiting and exploring a few times.

-If I had to choose a favorite author during this formative time of my life, however, it would be John Irving.
 A Prayer for Owen Meany is perhaps my favorite book of all-time.
 There are some obvious parallels to Jake Doe’s story.
-I won’t say anymore.
+I won’t say more.
 Cider House Rules, The Hotel New Hampshire, and The World According to Garp are also incredible novels.
 I haven’t read Queen Esther yet, but it’s at the top of my reading list.
 Thank you, Mr. Irving, for making me laugh and cry.
-Sometimes on the same page of text!
+Sometimes on the same page of prose!
 Not too many authors have that gift.

 I had a couple of rules as I assembled my twenty books.
 No more than one book per author.
 And try to cover a variety of genres.
 Many of the books I mentioned above were stars on the shelf.
 Here are a few more that I haven’t mentioned: The Kite Runner by Khaled Hosseini.
 The Amazing Adventures of Cavalier & Clay by Michael Chabon.
 The Life of Pi by Yann Martel.
 Conversations with God: Book 1 by Neale Donald Walsch.
 Awaken the Buddha Within by Lama Surya Das.
 The Things They Carried by Tim O’Brien.
 The Road by Cormac McCarthy.
 The Goldfinch by Donna Tartt.
 Atonement by Ian McKewan.
 Everything is Illuminated by Jonathan Safran Foer.
-The Untethered Soul by Michael Sanger.
+The Untethered Soul by Michael Singer.

-I’d heartily commend every book I’ve listed in this post to you.
+I’d heartily recommend every book in this post to you.
 All these authors caused me to feel something special, something deeply moving, when I read their works.
 And because of that, all of them, to one degree or another, shaped who I am as a human.
-That’s the gift of a good book, right?

 Previous